Dave Kendall

-Dave Kendall is a British-born journalist, editor, producer and VJ.
-He was first known to the public as the creator and host of MTV's 120 Minutes, an alternative music program that played Sunday nights at midnight from 1986 through the 1990s.
+David Kendall (c.
+1963 – c.
+July 2026) was a British-born journalist, editor, producer and VJ.
+He was best known as the creator and host of MTV's 120 Minutes, an alternative music program that played Sunday nights at midnight from 1986 to 2003.

-He regularly played the LA club scene as a DJ during these decades and the VJ/DJ mixed the A Voyage into Trance vol. 2 CD album released in 2001.
-Kendall is attributed co-artist on each track in the list on iTunes, whereas on Amazon, Kendall is listed as the sole author/composer on tracks 2, 3, 4, 6, 7, 9, 10 and other artists for the other tracks.
+Life and career

+Kendall was born in Liverpool, England.
+He initially started working in the music industry as a writer for such publications as Melody Maker and Spin.
+He relocated to New York City in 1984, originally on an exchange program through the London School of Economics from which he later quit.
+He created 120 Minutes in 1986, and became the host in 1988.
+In 1991, Kendall debuted Nirvana's "Smells Like Teen Spirit".

-Since the cancellation of 120 Minutes, he has worked on the internet, creating programs such as The Daily Dish, as a DJ, spinning records at clubs in New York and London, and as a producer at TechTV/G4, Sky, Channel 4, Travel Channel and Animal Planet.
+After the cancellation of 120 Minutes, he worked on the internet, creating programs such as The Daily Dish, while also working as a DJ in New York and London and producing content for TechTV/G4, Sky, Channel 4, Travel Channel and Animal Planet.

+Kendall regularly played the Los Angeles club scene as a DJ during these decades.
+He also mixed the A Voyage into Trance Vol. 2 album released in 2001.

-Kendall is now a producer/reporter with the Bangkok Post TV channel, and a host/producer on the travel show Destination Thailand.
-He also hosts Party 360 with Dave Kendall on the Sirius Satellite Radio channel First Wave on Fridays at 9pm ET and his official Twitter handle is mrdavekendall.
+Kendall was a producer/reporter with the Bangkok Post from 2018 until 2025, and a host/producer on the travel show Destination Thailand.
+He also hosted Party 360 with Dave Kendall on the Sirius Satellite Radio 1st Wave channel.

+At the time of his death, Kendall lived in Bali, Indonesia.